 Des Moines Public Schools and Drake University go way back together.
 How far?
 Basically, to the very beginning of the school district.
 Hill M. Bell, the president of Drake at the time, was a leading advocate for the merger of neighboring school districts in order to establish the Des Moines Independent Community School District.
 As he said back in 1907: “It is certainly futile to think of a great city here if one portion of it selfishly ignores another portion; and I submit to you that selfishness is the only consideration that would permit the people of any district to use their influence against consolidation and a Greater Des Moines school system.”

 So began a symbiotic relationship that’s ongoing and has taken many forms over many years.
 Fast forward a century or so, and the relationship between the two capital city educational institutions has taken many forms, both big and small.
-The DMPS Community Stadium at Drake University would be one more piece in this relationship to benefit students.
+This new Des Moines Public Schools and Drake University venue – Mediacom Stadium – is one more piece in our relationship to benefit students.

 Other recent examples include:

 - DMPS and Drake created a MSE in Culturally Responsive Leadership, a degree specifically designed for Des Moines teachers.

 - Drake University’s Knapp Center hosts the Unified Sports Games, a partnership between DMPS and Special Olympics for disabled and non-disabled students to compete together.

 - For more than a dozen years, Drake Stadium has been “home field” for the Roosevelt Roughriders football team.